Hamidatmohd/Group-9-Python-Console-Project/README.md

 ## Note
 - The application requires internet connectivity to fetch the specified information from the APIs
 - This application utilizes the `requests` library for making HTTP requests to the APIs.

+# Contributors

+1. Taiwo Ogunkeye - Suggested the class idea and the idea of also putting the APIs in different functions.
+Worked on calling the country API, also Supervised consistent code indentation
+2. Olajumoke Olufemi - Worked on the readme and writing the country API output to the file.
+3. Lynatte Nantunga - Worked on calling the News API
+4. Gift Ezeh - Worked on writing the weather API to the file
+5. Adanma Iheanacho - Worked on extracting the values from the list
+6. Dorah Buteme - Worked on calling the weather API and the powerpoint file
+7. Hamidat Mohammed - Worked on writing the weather API output to the file and the presentation